iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements

-These are the testament for my high achiever peronality.
-I know what it takes to reach mastery.

 •Under Top-5/100+ teams, declared champions in the Scilab Toolbox Hackathon conducted by FOSSEE, IIT Bombay, 2020